By Lorie Huston, DVM

 Water Consumption is Important, Too!

 You may not have thought of this before, but many cats do not consume adequate amounts of water without encouragement.
-Encourage water consumption for your cat through the use of canned foods (which have a higher moisture content than kibble), water fountains, dripping faucets, or by adding water to the dry cat food.
+Encourage water consumption for your cat through the use of canned foods (which have a higher moisture content than kibble), a cat water fountain, dripping faucets, or by adding water to the dry cat food.

 Don't Forget to Exercise

 Keeping your cat lean and fit is another contributing factor to giving your cat a long and healthy life.
 Overweight cats are prone to a number of diseases, including diabetes, heart disease, skin disease, respiratory disease, and more.
-Put aside time each day to encourage your cat to exercise through interactive play.
+Put aside time each day to encourage your cat to exercise through play with interactive cat toys.
 You can also encourage exercise through the use of food puzzles.

 Unsure if your cat is overweight?
 Try out petMD's Healthy Weight tool.

 Considering Spaying/Neutering Your Cat (if You Haven't Already)

 Spaying and neutering increases the life span of cats, according to the 2013 Banfield Pet Hospital Report.
 An added benefit for cats that are spayed or neutered is a lower tendency for developing annoying or even intolerable behavioral issues such as marking or spraying.